South Africa’s Tutu gets jab to help start inoculation drive

 JOHANNESBURG (AP) — South Africa’s anti-apartheid icon Archbishop Desmond Tutu, 89, came out of retirement Monday to help the country launch its drive to inoculate older citizens against the coronavirus.

-“All my life I have tried to do the right thing and, today, getting vaccinated against COVID-19 is definitely the right thing to do,” said Tutu, who won the Nobel Prize Prize in 1984 for his work to end apartheid, South Africa’s previous regime of racist rule by the country’s white minority.
+“All my life I have tried to do the right thing and, today, getting vaccinated against COVID-19 is definitely the right thing to do,” said Tutu, the former Anglican archbishop of Cape Town who won the Nobel Prize Prize in 1984 for his peaceful work to end apartheid, South Africa’s previous regime of racist rule by the country’s white minority.

-He was rolled in a wheelchair into a vaccination center in Cape Town where he and his wife, Leah, were among those getting shots.
+Tutu was rolled in a wheelchair into a vaccination center in Cape Town where he and his wife, Leah, were among those getting shots.

 “It was wonderful to get out of the house and meet these dedicated healthcare workers who gave us our vaccines,” said Tutu in a statement.
 “To all of you on the frontlines who have been working to keep us safe for more than a year now, I salute you.”